-More than a million migrants and refugees crossed into Europe in 2015, sparking a humanitarian crisis as European countries struggled to cope with this large influx of people.
-The vast majority are arriving by sea but some have made their way over land, through Turkey and the Western Balkans.
-Despite harsh winter conditions, migrants have continued to make the crossing, with 135,711 people reaching Europe by sea since the start of 2016, according to the UNHCR.
+More than a million migrants and refugees crossed into Europe in 2015, sparking a humanitarian crisis as European countries struggled to cope with the unprecedented influx of people.
+The vast majority of migrants arrived by sea, yet a large number of migrants made their way over land, through Turkey and the Western Balkans.

-Despite its severity, this European migration crisis is marked by significant information gaps on the migrant’s intentions, profile and on the factors motivating their choice to leave their place of origin and select a specific destination within the EU.
-These information gaps have inhibited the planning and response capacity of aid and government actors, and have contributed to many unfounded assumptions on the migratory crisis.
+Despite its severity, the so-called European migration crisis was marked by significant information gaps related to the intentions and profiles of the migrants as well as the factors motivating the decision to leave their place of origin and select a specific destination in Europe.
+These information gaps inhibited humanitarian planning and response and contributed to several unfounded assumptions on migration and the crisis.

 In support of the humanitarian response, REACH established a displacement monitoring mechanism to assess the trends and profiles of the new arrivals.
 Through this intervention, REACH was able to produce monthly updates on migration trends and the gathered data provided consistent and regular information for actors leading the response to the situation.
 The information provided by REACH was also used by decision-making stakeholders, including humanitarian actors and policymakers within the EU.